 This is why you can't just clip a picture of your favorite movie star and take it with you when you go in for a haircut -- no matter how sexy it looks on Brad Pitt, that's no guarantee it's going to be sexy on you.
 There are a lot of things that cisguys (and particularly, movie stars) can pull off that you can't.

-When I was a baby trannie I kept trying for this one, forgetting that
+When I was an itty bitty trans noob I kept trying for this one, forgetting that

 I was not Cillian Murphy.
 (And also that I couldn't grow sideburns.)

 The other danger of short hair, pre-hormones, is a visible hairline.
 Post-pubescent males, long before they actually start going bald, have a hairline that is naturally further back and more squared off than women's.
 It's easy enough to hide by brushing your hair forward, but a cut that adheres very closely to a round hairline will mirror (and thus emphasize) any roundness in your jaw.

 Whatever the case, odds are good that you'll do better with slightly longer hair.
 You can brush it forward to obscure your hairline; it will frame your face and add some bulk up top to offset the width of your chin.
 In this arena, we can take our cues from Asian guys, because they've been rocking round faces since forever and they've got it down to a science.
 The key is creating a counterpoint: offsetting a round face with angular everything else.
 This means...

 Left to its own devices, my hair is fluffy; I look far more masculine after taking the time to straighten and style and put product in it, and don't think that irony is lost on me.
 Nor do I want anyone to think that I'm harshing on curly hair, but if you look at the footage, you'll see that it invariably gets paired with cheekbones so sharp you could cut yourself on them -- not something commonly associated with FTMS.